ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we are praying for [Micronesia](/prayer/notes/micronesia.html)
+This week we are praying for [Bosnia and Herzegovina](/prayer/notes/bosnia.html)

-If you missed it, we last prayed for [Cyprus](/prayer/notes/cyprus.html)
+If you missed it, we last prayed for [Micronesia](/prayer/notes/micronesia.html)

 ## Prayer App